textileio/powergate/cli-docs/pow/pow_data.md

 * [pow data info](pow_data_info.md)	 - Get information about the current storate state of a cid
 * [pow data log](pow_data_log.md)	 - Display logs for specified cid
 * [pow data replace](pow_data_replace.md)	 - Applies a StorageConfig for c2 equal to that of c1, and removes c1
-* [pow data stage](pow_data_stage.md)	 - Temporarily stage data in the Hot layer in preparation for applying a cid storage config
+* [pow data stage](pow_data_stage.md)	 - Temporarily stage data in Hot Storage in preparation for applying a cid storage config